Why Did God Let Adam And Eve Be Tempted?

 The answer to this question is a matter of love.

-God wanted an eternal relationship with humanity that was based on mutual unconditional love.
+God desired an eternal relationship with humanity founded on mutual, unconditional love.
 This caliber of love emanates from the entwining of two wills.

-To establish this volitional congruity, God had to give Adam and Eve an opportunity to wrap their malleable wills around his perfect will.
+To establish this volitional congruity, God had to present Adam and Eve with an opportunity to wrap their malleable wills around his perfect will voluntarily.

 Compliance would have entwined their wills around his, a trait they would have passed on to us.
 Unfortunately for them and us, they chose noncompliance.